 One of our bins contains some of our small lightweight backpacking equipment, including: a portable water filter, hand-held HAM Radio, emergency lighting (some battery, some hand crank), such as flashlights, small lanterns and headlamps, a one burner stove that uses white gas+ gas canisters, lots of paracord, and one of my favorite purchases; Fishbone Knotless Gear Ties.

 My largest bin contains all sorts of items that might come in handy in an emergency situation, such as toilet paper, trash bags, foil, paper towel, paper plates and plastic utensils, sponges, disposable plastic gloves…you get the idea.
 None of this has to be expensive.
 You can see in the photo how many items I purchased for a mere $7 at the Dollar Store!
 Use your imagination.
 And whenever you are shopping, just pick up two of something instead of one.
 Soon, you’ll have a great start on your emergency supplies.
-And the best part is you have a backup of supplies if you run out of something and don’t want to go to the store yet.
+And the best part is you have a backup of supplies if you run out of something and don’t want to go to the store yet – like during a blizzard!
 Just open up your emergency bin and get what you need.
 Of course, make sure you replace it the next time you shop!